GlittchGamer/nopixel-inventory-4.0/README.md

 # FiveM Inventory System

+# If you dont know ts or how to build stuff stick to qbcore inventory #

 A comprehensive inventory management system for FiveM roleplay servers, built to work with QB-Core framework and including NP style functionality.

 ## Overview